infor-design/enterprise-ng/QUICKSTART.md

 This QuickStart guide demonstrates how to build and run a simple Angular application using the SohoXi component package (**@infor/sohoxi-angular**).

-You can down the latest version from [quickstart](http://git.infor.com/users/tharper/repos/sohoxi-angular-quickstart/browse).
+You can download the latest version from [quickstart](http://git.infor.com/users/tharper/repos/sohoxi-angular-quickstart/browse).

 ## Prerequisites